data-lessons/gapminder-R/09-regression.md

 > ## Challenge - A plot and a model {.challenge}
 >
 > - Make a scatterplot of gdpPercap versus year.
 > - Add a smoother and specify `method = lm` to get a linear fit.
-> - Run a linear regression of gpdPercap on year.
+> - Run a linear regression of gpdPercap on year and use `tidy` to extract the model results.
 > - Do your plot and model point to the same conclusions?
 Which do you find easier to interpret?
 >
+> Advanced
+>
+> - Does the change in gdpPercap over time vary across continents?
+>   - Hint: An interaction model can answer that question.